exercism/fortran/docs/INSTALLATION.md

 2003](https://en.wikipedia.org/wiki/Fortran#Fortran_2003) support.
 All
 major compilers released in the last few years should be compatible.

-The following will describe installation of [GNU Fortran](https://gcc.gnu.org/fortran/) or GFortran.
+The following will describes installation of [GNU Fortran](https://gcc.gnu.org/fortran/) or GFortran.
 Other fortran compilers are listed [here](https://en.wikipedia.org/wiki/List_of_compilers#Fortran_compilers).